 Relapse Prevention as a Concerted Action

 If a loved one’s drug abuse affected you, you know that you cannot provide the nurture and care for the individual until you’ve had some time to heal as well.
 In the same way, the person working hard at overcoming an addiction realizes that actions and reactions have caused damage within a family structure that now needs repairs.
-When both the family and the individual work with the help of therapists to address trauma, handle grievances, and chart a course for the future, you have a much better chance of avoiding a setback.
+When both the family and the individual work with the help of therapists to address trauma, handle grievances and chart a course for the future, you have a much better chance of avoiding a setback.

 Finding Help is as Easy as Making a Call Today!

 Healing Springs Ranch puts you in the unique position of addressing your abuse problem from the ground up.
 By incorporating multiple modalities, you receive support, encouragement, treatment, and assistance with coping mechanisms that aim for relapse prevention.
-You learn your limits, understand how to prevent falling back into destructive habits and develop healthy habits to supplant bad ones.
+You learn your limits, understand how to prevent falling back into destructive habits, and develop healthy habits to supplant bad ones.

 But it all starts with a call to 866-656-8384.
 Don’t allow addiction to rob you and your family of another great day together.
-When you call us, we partner with you to give you firm footing on the road to healing.
+When you call us, we partner with you to give you a firm footing on the road to healing.